It is an immense joy and pleasure to serve, shepherd, and lead in various capacities here at CLEFC.

 Tom’s volunteer involvements have included: member of Kiwanis International; trustee of Lincoln Christian University; founding advisor for the Living Alternatives Crisis Pregnancy Center; and board member for the Alexander Christian Foundation of Illinois.
 His hobbies include reading, running and other sports (especially the Cubs), and enjoying his family.
 To Send Tom an email, click here.

 Adam joined our staff as Interim Student Ministry Associate in early 2019.
-He received his B.A. in Communication Studies at Kansas State University where he also worked for a college student ministry called Christian Challenge before moving to Iowa.
+He received his B.A. in Communication Studies from Kansas State University.
+After he graduated from K-State, he worked for a college student ministry called Christian Challenge before moving to Iowa.

-Adam enjoys playing a variety of musical instruments, reading and studying books, and blogging when he has free time (blog here).
+Adam enjoys playing a variety of musical instruments, reading books, playing video/board games with friends and blogging when he has free time (blog here).

 To send Adam an email, click here.